CrucifixArnaud/rapworldmap/readme.md

 This atlas doesn't aim to be exhaustive.
 It's impossible to give a complete panel of what exists.
 In consequence, we have probably missed a lot of artists, don't hesitate to suggest a new addition.

+The artists database (json) is available for download at this url: http://rapworldmap.com/artists/download, feel free to use it in any of your projects.

 ### Localisation precision

 We have decided to locate each artist based on where they grew up or where they spent a significant part of their life instead of their born place (which could be sometime irrelevant).
 It could occur in some strong, opinionated decision.